Saturday, July 21, 2018

 }

 There's one very important difference between the two implementations though: this one will call all of the methods immediately, even though it will only use the returned iterators one at a time.
-Your existing code will wait until it's looped through everything in GetMoreErrors()
+Your existing code will wait until it's looped through everything in GetMoreErrors() before it even asks about the next errors.

 Usually this isn't important, but it's worth understanding what's going to happen when.